Quantcast

 RELATED

 Only a few weeks ago, a couple from Virginia was turned away from a hospital and forced to give birth in a bathtub at home.
-Although this story is both shocking, it is not unique, and hundreds of pregnant women are at risk of being under the care of negligent doctor every day, b.
+Although this story is shocking, it is not unique, and hundreds of pregnant women are at risk of being under the care of a negligent doctor every day, b.
 The maternal mortality rate for black women is three to four times more than any other demographic, making what should be the most beautiful moment in a mother's life one of the most traumatic experiences that she will ever endure.

 This is why former Fresh Prince of Bel-Air actress Tatyana Ali, and her husband Vaughn Rasberry, chose an alternative route when welcoming the newest addition to their family into this world.
 While Erykah Badu put us on to the benefits of having a doula in the delivery room during childbirth, Tatyana wants us to know that a midwife is everything that your birthing plan has been missing.